kondurupallavi/Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools/README.md

 ## Results
 1. Successfully designed the **1-bit Full Adder** schematic using **Cadence Virtuoso**.
 2. Performed **transient analysis**, verifying the correct operation of the **Full Adder**.
-3. Observed **correct logic switching behavior** in response to input signals.
+3. Observed **correct logic switching behavior** in response to input signals..